codem3up/test/UnitTestGuide.md

     public void AddNumbersTest(int a, int b, int expected)
 ```

-Richard was the one who created the test fixture later Joe and Amanda added a new unit test.
+Richard was the one who created the test fixture, later Joe and Amanda added a new unit test.

 ### Tests should be FIRST guideline